Why Trees?

 Trees are vital for humans and the natural environment.
 Trees remove excess carbon dioxide (CO2) from the atmosphere and convert it into oxygen (O2) via a process called photosynthesis.
 Through this process they help to maintain a natural balance for our Earth.

 Trees perform an important role in combating global warming by removing CO2 from our atmosphere.
 Growing trees lock away carbon into their trunks, branches and roots for decades or even centuries.
-When trees are cut down and replanted, and the timber used in buildings the carbon can be locked away even longer!
+This can be extended further if the timber is used in buildings.

 Trees are effective air filters.
 By trapping harmful microscopic air pollutants on their leaves and bark trees clean the air we breathe and improve our health.
 Trees also provide a space for people to relax and exercise, helping to improve our mental wellbeing as well as our physical health.